Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

-is strict.
-In this subsection, we discuss a case where this condition is indeed satisfied. \begin{lem} Let $A, B$ be Noetherian Banach $K$-algebras.
+\begin{lem} Let $A, B$ be Noetherian Banach $K$-algebras.
 Let $N$ be a finitely generated left $A$-module with its canonical Banach structure.
-Let $M$ be a Banach $(B, A)$-bimodule which is finitely generated as a $B$-module, again equipped with its canonical Banach structure.\\ Then
+Let $M$ be a Banach $(B, A)$-bimodule which is finitely generated as a $B$-module, again equipped with its canonical Banach structure.